sjtalkar/milestone2_waterwells_deepnote/doc/assets/shortage.md

 ## Potential issues
 ### Description
-1. As mentioned above, reporting this data is voluntary and abscence of shortage for a county does not represent due absence of shortage.
+1. As mentioned above, reporting this data is voluntary and absence of shortage for a county does not represent due absence of shortage.
 ### How did we remediate the issues?
 1. This is not an issue we can fix.
 The project will be based on the reported well shortages.